kd8bxp/Cheerlights_Clock/README.md

 v6.9 Aug 1, 2019 - added support for TTGO_TS_144 Board, changed how the weather and geolocation work (no longer grab lat/lon on each loop), added some spaces after weather brief.
 v7 Aug 5, 2019 - updated display for TTGO T-Display board.
+v7.2 Aug 9, 2019 - minor fixes for artifacts issue on all boards.
+Fix provided by @vmensik

 ## Things that will change (maybe)